Fazliddin997/contact-package/README.md

-## This will sen email to admin and save contact query to database
+## This will send email to admin and save contact query to database